GoldbergData/joshuagoldberg-website/content/post/seattle-rain/index.md

 ### Modeling

-We will use [random forest](https://en.wikipedia.org/wiki/Random_forest) for this classification problem.
+[Random forest](https://en.wikipedia.org/wiki/Random_forest) was used for this classification problem.

-The training data will include everything before the year 1990.
-All data 1990 and beyond will be used for holdout.
-We will scale the data to ensure no feature dominates the training process.
-Lastly, since our data is a dependent time series, we will use an appropriate [splitting method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html).
-Note our class frequencies represent approximately what we saw in exploration:
+The training data included everything before the year 1990.
+All data 1990 and beyond was used for holdout.
+The data was scaled to ensure no feature dominates the training process.
+Lastly, since the data is a dependent time series, we used an appropriate [splitting method](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.TimeSeriesSplit.html).
+Note the class frequencies represent approximately what we saw in exploration:

 <div>